 A great base for exploring the surrounding Stann Creek area, Dangriga is also an important town in Garifuna culture.
 Whether you've got plans to explore the surrounding area's natural attraction or learn more about the people who live here, there are a few things to keep you interested.

-You will discover a good group of beaches to choose from in and around the area.
-Click on each beach name for a detailed article concerning that specific beach.
+You'll discover a handful of beaches to visit in and around the area.
+Just click on the name of each beach for more detail concerning that individual beach.

-The following table shows more details on a museum in the area.
+The table right below provides more information on a museum in the area.

 |Gulisi Garifuna Museum||(501) 669-0639||Central Dangriga||Belize|

-Vacationers can explore some other worthwhile local landmarks in and near Dangriga.
+Travelers will discover some other worthwhile attractions in and near Dangriga.

-One popular destination is Drums of Our Father's Monument.
-It is situated in Dangriga.
+A landmark worth visiting is Drums of Our Father's Monument.
+It is located in Dangriga.
 Sculpted by Steve Okeke, Drums of Our Fathers is a monument that represents Garifuna history, culture, and spirituality.
 It is located in Dangriga, the center of Garifuna culture in Belize, and an awe-inspiring site that welcomes visitors as they enter the town.

 |Drums of Our Father's Monument||Monument||0.7 mi.
 Southeast of Central Dangriga|